-- General provisions apply 1% provision for credits classified as Pass as per CBS grading disclosed under Note 5.3.2 and nil provisions for credits extended to the Government of Seychelles classified as Pass; - 2.
-Specific provisions apply 5% of provision for credits classified as special mention, 25% of provisions for credits classified as substandard, 50% provision for credits classified as doubtful and 100% provision for credit classified as loss, as per CBS grading disclosed under Note 5.3.2. - 3.
+- General provisions apply 1% provision for credits classified as Pass as per CBS grading disclosed under Note 5.3.3 and nil provisions for credits extended to the Government of Seychelles classified as Pass. - 2.
+Specific provisions apply 5% of provision for credits classified as special mention, 25% of provisions for credits classified as substandard, 50% provision for credits classified as doubtful and 100% provision for credit classified as loss, as per CBS grading disclosed under Note 5.3.3. - 3.
 Should the provisions computed under IFRS 9 be less than what is required under the above regulations set out in Financial Institutions (Credit Classification and Provisioning) Regulation, 2010 (as amended in 2011 and 2019); the Bank shall assign the difference to a non-distributable equity reserve created through an appropriation of reserve.
-For the current year, the Bank has made an appropriation of SR4.8m (2022: SR10.6m) in respect of this shortfall to the general loan loss reserve. - 4.
+In the event that the regulatory provisions are higher than the accounting provision, the excess in the General Loan Loss Reserve is recycled to retained earnings.
+For the current year, the Bank has recycled an amount of SR 14.2m in respect of this excess to retained earnings. - 4.
 Where IFRS 9 requires a higher provisioning than prescribed by the above regulations, the Bank shall provide for the greater amount in its books.